arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

     test <@ run PemaNgat s = Success("", s)@>
 ```

 Green.
+And notice that each time a string has been parsed both as an
+opening and a closing tag.
+That's puzzling.
-Does it mean that our XML node parse would just accept any
+Wait a minute!
+Does it mean that our XML node parser would just accept
-closing tag?
+any closing tag?
 Let's see:

 ```fsharp